Art and artistsLocalNews

 Four Corners

-As a not-for-profit media organisation using constructive journalism to strengthen communities, we have not put our digital content behind a paywall or subscription fee as we think the benefits of an independent, local publication should be available to everyone living in our area.
+As a social enterprise using constructive journalism to strengthen communities, we have not put our digital content behind a paywall or subscription fee as we think the benefits of an independent, local publication should be available to everyone living in our area.

-We are powered by members.
+We are a tiny team of four covering Whitechapel and Tower Hamlets, relying entirely on member donations.
 Hundreds of members have already joined.
 Become a member to donate as little as £3 per month to support constructive journalism and the local community.

 Tabitha Stapely

-Tabitha Stapely is the founder of Social Streets C.I.C, a not-for-profit media company using journalism to strengthen communities, particularly those in disadvantaged or neglected areas.
+Tabitha Stapely is the founder of Social Streets C.I.C, a not-for-profit news and media organisation using journalism to strengthen communities, particularly those in disadvantaged areas.
 Prior, Stapely was a writer and editor for national titles including The Telegraph Saturday Magazine, Elle and Red magazines.

 Leave a Reply